delmic/jolt-control/README.md

         conda create -y --name jolt python==3.6.13
         conda activate jolt
         pip install -r requirements.txt

+You might also need to install the driver for the FTDI USB to Serial adpater.
+It can be found here: https://ftdichip.com/drivers/d2xx-drivers/ .

 ### Running from Source
 You can run the software from source on both Linux and Windows.